 PAG's Short-Range Transit Program Implementation Plan provides an overview of transit in the Tucson region, helps coordinate regional transit planning by describing a five-year schedule of regional transit capital and operating expenditures, and describes transit policies and processes used by regional leadership to reach consensus-oriented decisions at PAG and Regional Transportation Authority meetings.

 Human service agencies coordinate with public transit to meet special transportation needs for their clients.
 A variety of public and private transportation options are available to meet the mobility needs of these clients.

 The Coordinated Transportation Plan establishes a guideline for administering three Federal Transit Administration (FTA) grant opportunities for people with special needs.

 Looking for a ride?
-Search our new Pima Find-a-Ride online database for transportation options:
+Search the Pima Find-a-Ride online database for transportation options.

 ©Pima Association of Governments | 1 E Broadway Blvd, Suite 401, Tucson, AZ 85701 | Telephone (520) 792-1093, FAX (520) 620-6981